frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/install-vm.md

 A virtual appliance is a copy of a working operating system and its programs.
 We provide you ready-to-use virtual copy of what you need.
-To download it, use [Windows](https://drive.google.com/file/d/15QU57vWVVieqcQ1c6Yy_SgfXyAmGCMJW/view?usp=sharing) or [Mac](https://hvl365.sharepoint.com/:f:/s/RobotikkUndervisningHVL/EkCS9QvAaWFPlu3s2AWu-XQBGP-_d9Wvr245Lh3aFpyyZA?e=y6dWpo) with your HVL credentials.
-After downloading, extract the folder inside the .zip file.
+To download it, use [Windows](https://drive.google.com/file/d/15QU57vWVVieqcQ1c6Yy_SgfXyAmGCMJW/view?usp=sharing) or [Mac](https://hvl365.sharepoint.com/:f:/s/RobotikkUndervisningHVL/Egp7iLh5sTZMk2K_SZI_WFABNwTUOAJVkQUJW47zsEQO-w?e=cEVaC8) with your HVL credentials.
+After downloading,  Windows users must extract the folder inside the .zip file.

 ## Virtual Appliance Player